iamwaqasahmad/score-ver-backend/README.md

+## Requriments
+1. Docker

 ## Installation
+1. Clone and cd to the repo
 1. <code>composer install</code> in the repo
 1. <code>./vendor/bin/sail up</code>
 1. <code> Docker ps </code> to find the constainer name